 Costa Rica Entry and Transit Requirements

-Costa Rica's boarders have now reopened to Canada and most European countries.
-Please see the complete list of countries allowed.
+Costa Rica's boarders have now reopened to all foreign countries.

 In response to Coronavirus outbreak, Costa Rica has set additional entry requirements to all travelers' age 12 and older.
 These are the extra requirement requirements:

 - Proof of travel medical insurance issued and purchased from either an insurance company that has coverage in Costa Rica or an insurance company incorporated in Costa Rica and registered at the Costa Rican government State Insurance Office ("Superintendencia General de Seguros" also known by its acronym SUGESE)).
 The insurance must cover the disease COVID-19 with at least $50,000USD in medical expenses and $2,000 in lodging coverage in case of unexpected quarantine.
 You can get a quote and buy the insurance here: https://cotiza.ins-cr.com/frmDatosIncluir.aspx?P=431

 - Submit an online health questionnaire called "Health Pass" conducted by the Costa Rican Social Medicine Administration (Caja Costarricense de Seguro Social (CCSS)).
 You must fill out the form contain in this location https://salud.go.cr.
 It will request you to provide your personal, flight information including your home address and health background.
 It will also ask you to input your insurance certificate number.
 Once you have submitted the form the system will generate a QR code for you to download and keep in your cell phone or print to show to your airline or airport authorities.

 American citizens do not require a visa to enter Costa Rica

 |Pre-paid airline or bus ticket to exit Costa Rica||Yes|

 |How long can you stay per visit? --- 3 months (90 calendar days)|